 Mercury 20 HP Electric Start 4 Stroke Tiller Outboard

-Mercury 20 HP models are built with a few exclusive features to give you the best all-round performance, such as a multifunction tiller, vibration-absorbing wishbone mounts, auto-ratchet tilt with 6 manual positions.
+Mercury 20 HP models are built with a few exclusive features to give you the best all-around performance, such as a multifunction tiller, vibration-absorbing wishbone mounts, and auto-ratchet tilt with 6 manual positions.

 The electric start is quick and efficient with a no-primer button and a 3-position choke to simplify the process as well as improve the rate at which the engine warms up.

 This outboard motor is lightweight (about 118 lbs) and is built with the durability and reliability generations have come to expect from Mercury.